 - Replacing lost CDIB/Tribal Documentation

 For any questions regarding Native American services, you can contact Hunter Health’s Traditional Health Coordinator.

-Newman Washington is a Licensed Addiction Counselor with over 20 years of experience and works as an advocate for American Indian/Alaska Native patients to ensure that the services offered by Hunter Health are responsive to our local community.
+Newman Washington is a Licensed Addiction Counselor with over 20 years of experience and works as an advocate for Native American patients to ensure that the services offered by Hunter Health are responsive to our local community.